Is this the end for pre-employment credit checks in Illinois?

 b. unsupervised access to more than $2,500;

-c. signatory power over businesses assets of more than $100;
+c. signatory power over business assets of more than $100;

 d. management and control of the business;